jallen89/theia-replay-client/readme.md

     status                Sends a request for a status update for a...
 ```

-Get information about a specific command.
+### Get information about a specific command.

 ```
-$ ./theia-client backward-query --help
+./theia-client backward-query --help
-usage: theia-client backward-query [OPTIONS] UUID HOST_UUID START_TS END_TS
+Usage: theia-client backward-query [OPTIONS] UUID HOST_UUID
-                                   HOPS

   Sends a request to make a backward query to Theia's replay system.

-  Arguments:

-  uuid - The UUID of the CDM record in which the query will be applied.
+  Arguments: uuid - The UUID of the CDM record in which the query will be applied.

   host-uuid - The UUID of the Host.

   start-ts - The start timestamp.
-Event records with timestamps prior to the start timestamp will not be involved in the query.
+Event records with timestamps prior to the start timestamp will not be involved in the query (default: 0).

   end-ts - The end timestamp.
-Event records with timestamps after the end timestamp will not be involved in the query.
+Event records with timestamps after the end timestamp will not be involved in the query (default: 9999999999999999999).

-  hops - The analysis will span across 'hops' nodes from the target node.
+  hops - The analysis will span across 'hops' nodes from the target node (default 2) NOTE: (It is recommended to use <= 5 hops).

+  timeout - A timeout for the query in minutes (default 30 minutes).

   Returns:     Returns a receipt for this query along with the query's ID.

 Options:
+  --start-ts INTEGER
+  --end-ts INTEGER
+  --hops INTEGER
+  --timeout INTEGER
   --help              Show this message and exit.
 ```

 Examples
 =====